 After crossing the bridge, we immediately find ourselves in a wild shady forest.

-Passing along a forest road, we came to a large clearing on a hill where there's the Viking village Vikinggarden.
+A hundred meters later, we came to a large clearing on a hill where the village of Vikings is located.

 The village was built in 2005 as part of a project of the Stavanger archaeological Museum, which aims to study ancient construction technologies.
 All structures are reconstructions of pre-Christian buildings.
 Only the tools that were available in the 10th century were used during construction.

 The settlements of the ancient Norse were separate family communities engaged in agriculture, so the village is often called a farm.